-The Graduate School of Management requires that the supervisor prepares a yearly plan for research supervision, presents it to the student in advance and conducts research supervision in accordance with this yearly plan.
+The Graduate School of Management requires that the supervisor prepare a yearly plan for research supervision, present it to the student in advance and conduct research supervision in accordance with this yearly plan.
 The Plan for Research Supervision takes into account the content of the student's individual research.